joysofcode/enterprise-stack/README.md

 ## Setup

-You can use any package manager of your choice but I recommend you use [pnpm](https://pnpm.io/) because it's fast and doesn't destroy your hard disk because it reuses packages.
+You can use any package manager of your choice but I recommend you use [pnpm](https://pnpm.io/) because it's fast and doesn't destroy your hard disk because it symlinks packages.

 ### 📦️ Install the project dependencies